Courses and Registration

 2. For traditional undergraduates Drop/Add is the first week of the program term.
 Last day to drop or add a class is listed in the Academic Calendar in this Bulletin.

-3. The Drop/Add period for the School of Graduate and Professional Studies (APS and Graduate) is set by program or campus.
-See “Important Academic Dates” at the front of this Bulletin for specific dates for your program and campus.
+3. The Drop/Add period for the School of Graduate and Professional Studies (APS and Graduate) is set by program or course.
+Drop/Add dates for each course are viewable in your schedule when you log in at online.asbury.edu.

 4. No course can be dropped after the Drop/Add deadline. (see withdrawal from a course).